postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/view-and-analyze-api-reports.md

 ## API reports

-API reports provide a graphical representation of data and enables you to filter the data by collection and duration (last 7 or 30 days).
-You can view reports for any individual collections you have linked ot an API.
+API reports provide a graphical representation of data and enable you to filter the data by collection and duration (last 7 or 30 days).
+You can view reports for any individual collections you have linked to an API.

 > Reports only track data from APIs you have shared to team workspaces.
-If your API is shared to a personal workspace you will not see reports for it.
+If your API is only shared to a personal workspace you will not see reports for it.

 API reports provide the following information: